Severe hip injuries cause excruciating pain. They affect your ability to do just about anything including standing, sitting, and walking.

 Again, it depends.
 If you want to know about catastrophic designation in greater detail, read this article I wrote that discusses the 6 different ways you can qualify for catastrophic designation.

 Hip injuries will generally fall in the (g)(6) “catch all” category for catastrophic designation requests.
-This means that you will probably have to prove that you cannot do your prior work and any work available in substantial numbers in the national economy.
+This means that you will probably have to prove that you cannot do your prior work and any work available in substantial numbers in the national economy to qualify for that catastrophic designation.

 Catastrophic designation has become even more important since the Georgia legislature changed the law in 2013 and limited medical treatment to 400 weeks.
 If you suffered your injury after June 30, 2013, your medical and income benefits will likely expire 400 weeks after your injury unless you qualify for a catastrophic designation.